-(1) In accordance with § 54 (1) UG the Master's program in Computer Science belongs to the category of engineering degrees and is taught in English.

-(2) The Master's program in Computer Science is based on the Bachelor's program in Computer Science (UK 033/521) at JKU.
-Graduates of this Bachelor's program are admitted to the Master's program without any restrictions.

-(3) Graduates of Computer Science or related programs at Universities, Universities of Applied Sciences, and other national or international post-secondary educational institutions can be admitted to the Master's program in Computer Science if their degree programs are equivalent to the Bachelor's program in Computer Science at JKU.
-Differences between programs can be compensated by replacing one or more courses from the Complementary Subject (§ 5) with courses specified in the notification of admission.

-(4) Graduates of programs that are not equivalent according to § 2 (3) can be granted admission on the condition to complete additional courses with up to 20 ECTS points during their Master's study.
+- (1) In accordance with § 54 (1) UG the Master's program in Computer Science belongs to the category of engineering degrees and is taught in English. - (2) The Master's program in Computer Science is based on the Bachelor's program in Computer Science (UK 033/521) at JKU.
+Graduates of this Bachelor's program are admitted to the Master's program without any restrictions. - (3) Graduates of Computer Science or related programs at recognized national or international post-secondary educational institutions of at least the same higher education level can be admitted to the Master's program in Computer Science if their degree programs are close to the Bachelor's program in Computer Science at JKU.
+This is the case, if differences between programs can be compensated by replacing one or more courses from the Complementary Subject (§ 5) with courses specified in the notification of admission. - (4) Graduates of Computer Science or related programs at recognized national or international post-secondary educational institutions of at least the same higher education level that are not close enough according to § 2 (3) can be granted admission on the condition to complete supplementary examinations with up to 20 ECTS points to be taken by the end of the second semester of their Master's study.

-(5) Graduates of a Diploma program with a longer duration than a Bachelor's program can obtain recognition for examinations of the Master's program (see § 78 UG) to the extent by which the Diploma program (excluding the diploma thesis) exceeds the Bachelor's program.